MarcelGarus/glados/README.md

 Here are some benefits:

-- ⚡ **You have to write fewer tests.** Remember the old days when you had to come up with concrete values?
-With Glados, just write a few invariants and let Glados take care of figuring out the inputs that break them.
+- ⚡ **Write fewer tests.** Just write a few invariants and let Glados take care of figuring out inputs that break them.
-- 🌌 **You test for all possible inputs.** Well, not literally all.
-But Glados takes care of testing your invariants with a huge variety of inputs.
+- 🌌 **Test for all possible inputs.** Well, not literally all.
+But Glados tests with a huge variety of inputs.
 Feel more confident in your code!
-- 🐜 **You get a minimal error inducing input.** After Glados found an input that breaks your invariant, it doesn't just stop.
-Rather, it tries to simplify the input to give you the most condensed error report possible.
+- 🐜 **Get a minimal error inducing input.** Glados simplifies breaking inputs and provides a concise error report.
-- 🤯 **You develop a better understanding for the problem domain** because you have to think of invariants.
+- 🤯 **Understand for the problem domain better.** Thinking of invariants makes you more familiar with the domain.
-- 🎲 **Don't worry: The tests are reproducible.** Glados uses a pseudo-random generator that's always created with the same seed.
-Running a test again tests your invariant with the same inputs as before.

 ```yml
 dev_dependencies: